awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 **To allow an IAM entity to create a specific service\-linked role**

-Add the following policy to the IAM entity that needs to create the service\-linked role:
+Add the following policy to the IAM entity that needs to create the service\-linked role\.

 ```
 {